 You can donate to TerraPraxis here.

-Why you should consider donating: You might be wondering if this kind of innovation really meets the “neglectedness” criterion — don’t we already have a lot innovation?
+Why you should consider donating: You might be wondering if this kind of innovation really meets the “neglectedness” criterion — don’t we already have a lot of innovation?
 In the US, yes.
 But in Europe, this kind of organization is much rarer.
-So Founders Pledge recommends Future Cleantech Architects, writing, “We believe that if FCA is successful this could significantly improve the German and European climate policy response.
+And according to Founders Pledge, it’s already exceeded expectations at improving the European climate policy response.
 Most notably, it has helped shape key legislation at the EU level and advised policymakers on how to get the most bang for their buck when supporting research and development for clean energy tech.

 You can donate to Future Cleantech Architects here.